Donald Trump sued by girlfriend of deceased Capitol police officer Brian Sicknick - ExBulletin

 George Pierre Tanios, another defendant in the trial, was initially charged with assaulting a police officer but later pleaded guilty to two misdemeanors.

-“Nothing can restore Officer Sicknick to her fiancé or family, but this trial is an important part of the process to hold accountable those who caused her death.
-Former President Donald Trump has called on Khater and Tanios to Washington DC to attack the Capitol and they responded It directly caused the death of Officer Sicknicks,” said Matt Kaiser, who is an attorney representing Garza.
+“Nothing can return Officer Sicknick to his fiancée or his family, but this trial is an important part of the process to hold accountable those who caused his death.
+Former President Donald Trump has called on Khater and Tanios to Washington DC to attack the Capitol and they responded It directly caused the death of Officer Sicknick,” said Matt Kaiser, who is an attorney representing Garza.

 United States Capitol Police say Sicknick “died of injuries sustained while on duty” and “was injured while physically engaging with protesters.”